PATIENT STORY: Rusty’s Journey to New Frontiers in Glioblastoma Treatment

 Doms was diagnosed with late-stage glioblastoma, an aggressive brain cancer.

 Today, however, Doms is fighting back against the cancer with the help of a trio of neurosurgeons and neuro-oncologists who are bringing to bear the best possible weapons.
 Dr. Kelly performed surgery in May 2016 to remove as much of the tumor as possible.
 Post-surgery, neuro-oncologist, Santosh Kesari, MD, PhD, treated him with chemotherapy, radiation therapy, and Optune, a device worn on the head to deliver electromagnetic radiation to the tumor.
-PNI co-founder Dr. Kesari is director of neuro-oncology at PNI and professor of neurosciences and chair of the department of translational neurosciences and neurotherapeutics at John Wayne Cancer Institute.
+PNI co-founder Dr. Kesari is director of neuro-oncology at PNI and professor of neurosciences and chair of the department of translational neurosciences and neurotherapeutics at Saint John’s Cancer Institute.

 But the tumor progressed and, earlier this year, Doms became only the second person in the nation to receive an intratumoral investigational therapy that features a “trojan horse” technique to deliver a bioengineered fusion protein that specifically targets the tumor.
 The MDNA55 Medicenna Trial is led by PNI neurosurgeon Achal Singh Achrol, MD, who serves as principal investigator for the clinical trial in collaboration with Dr. Kesari.
 Dr. Achrol is chief of the glioma surgery program and director of neurovascular surgery and neurocritical care at PNI.